jasonish/evebox/README.md

 ![EveBox](https://evebox.org/screens/inbox.png)

+## Features

+- A web based event viewer with an "Inbox" approach to alert management.
+- Event search.
+- An agent for sending Suricata events to the EveBox server (but you can use Filebeat/Logstash instead).
+- Embedded SQLite for self-contained installations.

 ## Requirements

+- Suricata - to generate alerts and events.

+And one of...

+- An existing ELK setup already handling Suricata events.
-- Suricata, Logstash and Elastic Search (Elastic Search 2.0 or newer).
+- Just Elastic Search as an event store.
+- Nothing - EveBox can use an embedded SQLite database suitable for lower load installations (note: not all features supported yet).
-- A modern browser.
+- A modern web browser.

 ## Installation.

-Download a package and run the evebox application.
+Download a package and run the evebox application against your existing Elastic Search server.

 Example: